tytydraco/yessleep/out/Im_a_Crime_Scene_Cleaner_and_this_is_the_most_unsettling_job_Ive_ever_been_on.md

  As I turned the door knob a small voice ever so soft was screaming at me to quit that job right then and there and up and leave.
 I could deal with John later I'm a good worker, Im sure he would understand.
 But I gritted my teeth and opened the door.
 A rush of air flooded into the stale dark apartment.
 Even through the respirator I could smell the all too familiar coppery scent of blood.

- I sat their for a second, and I couldn't put my finger on why.
+ I sat there for a second, and I couldn't put my finger on why.
 I've done multiple jobs before this, seen horrible things.
 So why does this one job in a random apartment complex feel like something so wrong.
 I huffed to myself and let out a small "okay."
 And heaved the door all the way open as if I had to push it through some sort of viscious fluid.
-I'm

 The door let out a small creak and a smack.
 As it hit the wall.
 I saw nothing, it was too dark in the apartment.
 So I stepped my right boot in and reached my arm onto the wall.
 Desperately reaching out for some sort of switch, finally my hand caught leverage.
 I flipped the light on and the scene before me was something I could never have imagined.